Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/View-Lighting-Tool.md

 Use the **Orbit** and **Elevation** to control the orientation of the light, in degrees, relative to the main Camera's and Anchor's positions.
 If the Light has a Cookie or an IES Profile, use the **Roll** to change their orientation.
 Use the **Distance** to control how far from the anchor, in meters, you want to place the Light.

-Using the **Anchor Position Override**, you can provide a GameObject’s [Transform](https://docs.unity3d.com/ScriptReference/Transform.html) as an anchor point for the light.
-This is useful if you want the light to follow a specific GameObject in the Scene.
+You can use the **Anchor Position Override** to provide a GameObject’s [Transform](https://docs.unity3d.com/ScriptReference/Transform.html) as an anchor point for the Light.
+This is useful if you want the Light to follow a specific GameObject in the Scene.

 ![](Images/LightAnchorAnimation.gif)